mmhorst/top10/README.md

 ```

 ## Deployment:
-To run Top 10, run the following command:
+To use Top 10, run the following command:
 ```
 python3 gettweets.py
 ```
-And follow the prompts given by Top 10 in the command terminal to specify Twitter handles and number of tweets.
+Then follow the prompts given by Top 10 in the command terminal to specify Twitter handles and number of tweets.

 ## Comparisons of interest:

 ## FAQS
-How to handle the following errors:
+During the installation or useage of Top 10, you may encounter the following errors:
-1.
+# 1) error in command terminal
 ```
-error in command terminal-
 ‘some package’ is not recognized as an internal or external command, operable program or batch file.
 ```
 a) Double check that the path of the location of gettweets.py is part of the system’s environmental variables.
 For help editing path variables, see: https://www.computerhope.com/issues/ch000549.htm